carlosvin/carlosvin.github.io/posts/gradle-cpp.en.rst

 C++ Application
 ---------------

-It consits on an executable that uses the functionality implemented at :code:`hello` library.
+It consists of an executable that uses the functionality implemented at :code:`hello` library.

 .. code-block:: cpp